pressly/react-transact/README.md

 # react-transact

-Handle continuation-style data transactions in a pure way.
+Handle data transactions in a declarative way.

 ## Example